artizirk/ix2-200/README.md

 At least thats what is written into the [Device Tree](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/arch/arm/boot/dts/kirkwood-iomega_ix2_200.dts?h=v4.19)

 # 6. Install debian like normal
 U-Boot on the ix2-200 only understands **DOS/MBR** partiton tables, GPT will not work.
-Some hacish protected MBR GPT hybrid might also work but thats untested!
+Some hackish protected MBR GPT hybrid might also work but thats untested!

 Create a seperate /boot partiton type of about 200MB size with **ext2** file system!